ivine369/Password-Locker/README.md

 ### Known Bugs

-As per now there are no prooblems but in case you find any,feel free to email me at ivinekemuma014@gmail.com
+As per now there are no problems but in case you find any,feel free to email me at ivinekemuma014@gmail.com

 ### Technologies Used